How to keep your machine faster for longer.

-I’d wager that the number one cause of system stability issues, disk space loss, unexpected behavior, and even malware is the software that we actually invite onto our machine.
+I’d wager that the number one cause of system slowdowns, stability issues, disk-space loss, unexpected behavior, and even malware is the software we invite onto our machine.

-Installing software safely is all about taking a few steps to minimize the impact of what we’re about to do to our machines.
+Installing software safely is all about taking a few steps to minimize the impact of what we’re about to do.

 Become a Patron of Ask Leo! and go ad-free!